 Once you have created the Sample Type

 , you can add the samples themselves in several ways.
-Import an existing inventory spreadsheet, create the samples individually, or enter information in bulk (and then refine it).
+Import an existing inventory spreadsheet, add the samples individually, or enter information in bulk (and then refine it).
 The Sample Type acts like a table and each individual sample of that type will be a row in the table.

 For a tutorial walkthrough of adding samples to the system, see this topic: Tutorial: Add Samples